six-two/shell-command-logger/README.md

     ...
     ```
     Afterwards the a file should be stored in your shell-command-logger output folder.
-    Thus `scl-replay` should show you the output or show you the command with a current timestamp:
+    Thus `scl replay` should show you the output or show you the command with a current timestamp:
     ```bash
     # if it is the first command recorded
-    $ scl-replay -c
+    $ scl replay
     [scl] Command executed by <user>@<computer> at 2022-04-17Z15:53:41+00:00 [scl] Command: /usr/bin/nmap localhost
     [...]

     # if multiple logs exist
-    $ scl-replay -c
+    $ scl replay
        [ 2022-04-17 16:00:44 | ✔ ] /usr/bin/echo something
     >  [ 2022-04-17 15:53:41 | ✔ ] /usr/bin/nmap localhost
     [...]